e-goat/vanilla-js-img-compression/README.md

 # vanilla-js-img-compression
-Basic javascript compression module which initiates upon input upload.
+Basic javascript compression module that capture all of your page image input uploads.